nxbt/dungeon-game/README.md

 # dungeon-game
-Libgdx java rouge-like dungeon game

-This is a top-down rouge-like game written in Java using the Libgdx libraries, along with box2d, box2dlights, and the libgdx controller extention.

-Currently being worked on by Brendan Thompson and Ethan Bull-Vulpe.
+The is a top-down rougelike-like game written in Java.
+Currently being worked on by Brendan Thompson adn Ethan  Bull-Vulpe.

 ##TODO high priority:
+* Change all floats to doubles to improve percicion. (super happy fun times)
-* Finish adding effects to equipables
+* Finish adding effects to equipables.
-* Add player portrait to Hud
+* Add player portrait to the HUD.
-* Add 9 patch to render HudEffects over.
+* Add 9 patch to render effect icons over.

-##TODO:
+##TODO low priority:
-* Add More Enemies
+* Add more enemies
-* Create Backstory
+* Flesh out backstory
 * Visibility polygons (created from triangles)
-* Lighting using a similar algorithm to visibility polygons.
+* Lighting using a similar algorithm to visibility polygons (reqs visibility polygons).
-* Add "Sounds" that entities can pick up.
+* Add "Sounds" that characters can "hear".
-* Add dialouge hud
+* Add dialouge HUD (reqs NPCs).
-* Add NPCs
+* Add NPCs.
-* Add currency (meaningful!)
+* Add currency (meaningful!).
-* Add menu system
+* Add advanced descriptios and in game item wiki.